RemigiusL/Testcafe-Keyword-Driven/README1.md

 ## Tagging

-- Tags enables to filter the html report;
+- testcafe enables to execute the keyword-driven solution;
-- Tags are generated dynamically from the:
+- ```xlsx`` enables to read the excel file dynamically from the path:
   - fixture description
   - test description
   - fixture file name (TBD)